D&D 5e Guide – How to Play a Cleric

 They have the easiest access to the most popular spell in the game: Cure Wounds, which is always useful.
 But they are so much more than that.

-At 2nd level, you get the best bonus action spell in the game: spiritual weapon.
+At 3rd level, you get the best bonus action spell in the game: spiritual weapon.
 It essentially gives you an extra attack that’s always going to be good.
+At 5th level, you get one of the best spells in 5th Edition in the form of spirit guardians.
+This spell lets you control whole fights.

 And if you want to protect your party, there are plenty of options from sanctuary to deathward.
 Here are a few spells to check out at any level: